shirozm/mslearn-synapse/Instructions/Labs/04-Analyze-files-with-Spark.md

     ```Python
     from matplotlib import pyplot as plt

-    # matplotlib requires a Pandas DataFrame, not a Spark one
+    # matplotlib requires a Pandas dataframe, not a Spark one
     df_sales = df_spark.toPandas()

     # Create a bar plot of revenue by year